longnguyen0102/Building-a-supervised-learning-model-to-identity-credit-card-in-a-eCommerce-company--Python/README.md

 ![](https://github.com/longnguyen0102/photo/blob/main/credit_card_fraud-python/model_training_1.png)

-➡️ ***Splitting*** the dataset into training, validation, and test sets serves several critical purposes in machine learning:
+ℹ️ ***Splitting*** the dataset into training, validation, and test sets serves several critical purposes in machine learning:
 1. *Preventing overfitting:* Overfitting occurs when a model learns patterns too specifically from the training data and fails to generalize to unseen data.
 By keeping a portion of the dataset (validation and test sets) separate during training, we can evaluate whether the model generalizes well.
 2. *Model performance evaluation:* The test set provides an unbiased evaluation of the final model’s performance on completely unseen data.
 This gives us a realistic estimate of how the model will behave in production or real-world scenarios.
 3. *Model selection and hyperparameter tuning:* The validation set is used during model development to: